openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 Run `oref0-autotune <--dir=myopenaps_directory> <--ns-host=https://mynightscout.azurewebsites.net> [--start-date=YYYY-MM-DD] [--end-date=YYYY-MM-DD] [--runs=number_of_runs] [--xlsx=autotune.xlsx]`

 If you're running this on a computer that doesn't have a myopenaps_directory, you can point it at a directory with a settings/pumpprofile.json file.
-An example of a too-sensitive one would be:
+An example of one (note: do NOT use this as-is; put your actual settings in) would be:
 ```
 {
   "max_iob": 4,